Where Feeling Heard

 Qualifications

-If you would like to arrange your first session or have an initial chat then please get in touch.
+If you would like to arrange your first session or have an initial courtesy chat then please get in touch.

-Please contact me through the website or send a text message to 07984 309972
+You can contact me through the website or send a text message to 07984 309972

 and I will respond within 24 hours.